Aman0802/Aman0802/README.md

 Full Stack Developer
 --------------------

 I’m a tech enthusiast who aims to convert one’s thoughts and ideas into reality!
-Interested in devising a better problem‑solving method for chal‑ lenging tasks, and learning new technologies and tools if the need arises.
-Currently enjoying creating wonders through javascript and its frame‑ works
+Interested in devising a better problem‑solving method for chal‑ lenging tasks, and learning new technologies and tools.
+Currently enjoying creating wonders through Javascript and Blockchain.

 * 🌍  I'm based in Indore, India
 * 🖥️  See my portfolio at [My Portfolio](http://amankhubani.com)